monufrak1/asymmetrik-challenge/README.md

 ## Browser Particle System

-**Asymmetric** coding challenge to create an in-browser particle simulation app.
+**Asymmetrik** coding challenge to create an in-browser particle simulation app.
 Snow, rain, leaf, and bug particles are included.
 The simulation was implemented using WebGL.

 ## Instructions